yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 ## Day 13 · Aug 20 — Geneva & Departure (日內瓦，返程)

-The mountains give way to Lake Geneva and the clean geometry of the Swiss city.
-A last look at the Alps from the plane window, then back to reality.
+The mountains give way to the flat logic of the Swiss lakefront.
+A last look at the Alps from the train window on the way to the airport.